Suggested HWB Experiences & Outcomes

 - Draw pictures/make a wall display of what they looked like as a baby/toddler.
 Write about what they could do at that age/stage compared to what they can do now.

 - Compare the foods they ate as a baby/toddler to the kinds of foods they should eat now with reference to the 5 main food groups of the Eatwell guide.
+If you are making up weaning food with the children, it only needs to be mashed and not pureed.

 - Research information on human breast milk.
 Consider the various aspects like: the components of the milk, that the milk is specifically designed for only human babies, how the milk changes and is adapted to meet all of a baby’s needs eg thicker when it is cold and watery when it is hot.